981526092/COMP0053_Group6/Best_Model_Weights/README.md

-**This directory is for storing model weights for our best performed models.**
+**This directory is for storing model weights in hdf5 format for our best performed models.**